Ready to Grow Your Business Fast?

 There is a popular motto in the design community to do this right – “design for all”.

 There are a lot of elements that you can consider.
 Is any significant chunk of your audience physically handicapped?
 If not, maybe they cannot use their complete abilities in the landscape of interaction.
 Do they interact during the night or morning?
 How is their average mood during that time of the day when they interact with your product the most?
+You can use this free web accessibility tester to see whether your site is currently accessible.

 You can always brainstorm and find answers to questions that can help you develop a rich experience.